-Standard Description Effect on the financial statements or other significant matters ASU 2016-13, Measurement of Credit Losses on Financial Instruments The pronouncement seeks to provide financial statement users with more decision-useful information about the expected credit losses on financial instruments and other commitments to extend credit held by a reporting entity at each reporting date by replacing the incurred loss impairment methodology in current U.S. GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
-We adopted the new standard in Q1 2023 and the standard did not have a significant impact on our Consolidated Financial Statements.
+Standard Description Effect on the financial statements or other significant matters ASU 2016-13, Measurement of Credit Losses on Financial Instruments The pronouncement seeks to provide financial statement users with more decision-useful information about the expected credit losses on financial instruments and other commitments to extend credit held by a reporting entity at each reporting date by replacing the incurred loss impairment methodology in current U.S. GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates. the standard has not had a significant impact on our Consolidated Financial Statements year to